oliv-bernier/oliv-bernier/README.md

 # Hi there, my name is Olivier 👋

-## I'm a Web Developer with experience in JavaScript, React but also PHP, based in Rennes, based in Rennes, North West of France 🌊🏙️.
+## I'm a Web Developer with experience in JavaScript, React but also PHP, based in Rennes, North West of France 🌊🏙️.

 💻 I’m currently working on a project of web application using React and Redux technologies.
 On this project I use Agile methodology with SCRUM, and are part of a four web-developers team including Symfony developers for the Back-End.